goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 - PyPi home : http://pypi.python.org/pypi/bluebream

-BlueBream developer community is an active community involved in the development of BlueBream itself.
-We are looking for contributors to this project.
-All the development related information in documented in the `wiki <http://wiki.zope.org/bluebream>`_.
-You can read this wiki page fore information: http://wiki.zope.org/bluebream/ContributingToBlueBream
+The BlueBream developer community is an active community involved in the development of BlueBream itself, and is looking for contributors to this project.
+Development related information is documented in the `wiki <http://wiki.zope.org/bluebream>`_ wiki located at: http://wiki.zope.org/bluebream/ContributingToBlueBream

 We aim to provide high quality free online documentation for